-The General Policy Requirements for Rental Assistance Programs set forth in Chapter 1 are applicable to this Chapter 2 which covers the Program-Specific Policies for AHA-Assisted Units.
+The General Policy Requirements for Rental Assistance Programs set forth in Chapter 1 are applicable to this Chapter 2, which covers the Program-Specific Policies for AH-Assisted Units and AH Investments.

 ARTICLE TWO.
-AHA-ASSISTED UNIT
+AH-ASSISTED UNIT

-- 1. Any residential unit that receives either public housing operating subsidy or project based rental assistance, regardless of the ownership structure of the community in which the residential unit is located, is referred to as an "AHA-Assisted Unit." - 2.
-Atlanta Housing Authority-owned public housing developments with AHA-Assisted Units are referred to as AHA-Owned Residential Communities ("AHA-Owned Communities"). - 3.
-Privately-owned market-rate, mixed-income communities with a percentage of AHA-Assisted Units receiving public housing operating subsidy under Section 9 of the 1937 Housing Act, as amended, are referred to as MIXED Communities. - 4.
-Privately-owned market rate, mixed income communities with a percentage of AHA-Assisted Units receiving project based rental assistance under Section 8 of the 1937 Housing Act, as amended, are referred to as HomeFlex Communities.
-The HomeFlex program, as designed and implemented by Atlanta Housing Authority using its MTW flexibility and authorizations, differs from the HUD regulations at 24 CFR, Part 983 for the Project-Based Voucher (PBV) Program.
-In the event should there be any conflict between the policies and procedures of the AHA HomeFlex program and HUD PBV program requirements, AHA will adhere to the AHA HomeFlex policies and procedures, which include, but are not limited to, policies and procedures for the form of HomeFlex agreement, rent setting, site-based administration, site-based waiting lists and the percentage of units in a HomeFlex Community that can be project-based.
-Atlanta Housing Authority may project-base, without limitation, any number of its authorized units under the Housing Choice Program. - 5.
-In some cases, both public housing operating subsidy and HomeFlex may be present in a MIXED Community.
-In general, MIXED Communities and HomeFlex Communities are owned by a limited partnership or similar ownership structure ("Owner Entity") and are independently operated by the Owner Entity's managing general partner and professional management company.

-6. With respect to the deal structure for the development of these communities, Atlanta Housing Authority may or may not be a sponsor, co-developer, lender and/or holder of a ground lease on the real estate.
-Finally, AHA-Assisted Units in these communities may also be a low income housing tax credit unit ("LIHTC Unit").
+- 1. Any residential unit that receives either public housing operating subsidy under Section 9 of the 1937 Housing Act, as amended ("Operating Subsidy"), Section 8 rental assistance under HUD's Project-Based Voucher ("PBV") program, or AH's project-based rental assistance ("Homeflex") program, regardless of the ownership structure of the community in which the residential unit is located, individually and collectively are referred to as an AH-Assisted Unit ("AH-Assisted Unit"). - 2.
+The HomeFlex program, as designed and implemented by Atlanta Housing using its MTW flexibility and authorizations, differs from the HUD regulations at 24 CFR, Part 983 for the Project-Based Voucher (PBV) Program.
+In the event should there be any conflict between the policies and procedures of the AH HomeFlex program and HUD PBV program requirements, AH will adhere to the AH HomeFlex policies and procedures, which include, but are not limited to, policies and procedures for the HomeFlex agreement, rent setting, site-based administration, site-based waiting lists and the percentage of units in a HomeFlex Community that can be project-based.
+PBV and HomeFlex are collectively referred to as "Project-Based Assistance".
+Atlanta Housing may project-base, without limitation, any number of its authorized units under the Housing Choice Program. - 3.
+Atlanta Housing-owned developments with AH-Assisted Units are referred to as AH-Owned Residential Communities ("AH-Owned Communities"). - 4.
+Privately owned market-rate, mixed-use, mixed-income communities with a percentage of AH-Assisted Units receiving Operating Subsidy are referred to as MIXED Communities. - 5.
+Privately owned market rate, mixed-use, mixed income communities with a percentage of AH-Assisted Units receiving Project-Based Assistance are referred to as HomeFlex Communities ("HomeFlex Communities"). - 6.
+In some cases, both Operating Subsidy, PBV and HomeFlex may be present in a MIXED Community.
+In general, MIXED Communities and HomeFlex Communities are owned by a limited partnership or similar ownership structure ("Owner Entity") and are independently operated by the Owner Entity's managing general partner and professional management company. - 7.
+With respect to the deal structure for the development of these communities, Atlanta Housing may or may not be a sponsor, co-developer, co-owner, limited or general partner, lender, and/or holder or tenant of a ground lease on the real estate.
+Finally, AH-Assisted Units in these communities may also be a low income housing tax credit unit ("LIHTC Unit").